-All muscular dystrophies are caused by a change or mutation in 1 of the genes located on the chromosomes (DNA) in human cells.
-The genes determine a person’s characteristics and traits, and the particular genes that cause MD control the proteins that are critical to muscle health.
-The word “dystrophy” comes from words that mean “difficult or faulty nourishment.
-When the MD mutation is present in the genes, a protein in muscle cells, dystrophin, is changed or missing or not produced in sufficient amounts.
-Proteins are essential for muscle cell health, and when they do not function properly, the muscle has an inability to repair itself and becomes weaker.
+Our genes determine our characteristics and traits; the particular genes that cause muscular dystrophy control the proteins that are critical to muscle health.
+When the DMD mutation is present in the genes, a protein in muscle cells, dystrophin, is changed or missing or not produced in sufficient amounts.
+Proteins are essential for muscle cell health; when they do not function properly, the muscle has an inability to repair itself and becomes weaker.

-Also, the parents may be carriers of the abnormal gene.
-Muscular dystrophies may be inherited in 3 ways:
+A child’s parents may be carriers of the abnormal gene that causes muscular dystrophy.
+It can may be inherited in 3 ways:

 - Autosomal dominant inheritance occurs when a child receives a normal gene from 1 parent and a defective gene from the other parent, who usually has the disorder.
 Each child has a 50% chance of inheriting the gene, and males and females are equally at risk.

-- Autosomal recessive inheritance means that both parents carry and pass on the defective gene.
+- Autosomal recessive inheritance occurs when both parents carry and pass on the defective gene.
 Each parent has 1 defective gene, but neither parent is affected by the disorder.
-Each child has a 25% chance of inheriting both copies of the defective gene and developing MD.
-Each child also has a 50% chance of inheriting 1 gene and becoming a carrier of MD, with the ability to pass the dystrophy on to their children.
+Each child has a 25% chance of inheriting both copies of the defective gene and developing muscular dystrophy.
+Each child also has a 50% chance of inheriting 1 gene and becoming a carrier of muscular dystrophy, with the ability to pass the dystrophy on to their children.
 Males and females are equally at risk.

-- X-linked (or sex-linked) recessive inheritance occurs when a mother carries the MD gene on 1 of her 2 X chromosomes and passes that gene to her son (males always inherit an X chromosome from their mother and a Y chromosome from their father, while daughters inherit an X chromosome from each parent).
-Sons of carrier mothers have a 50% chance of inheriting MD.
-Daughters also have a 50% chance of inheriting the defective gene, but they also inherit a healthy X chromosome from the father and usually do not have MD.
+- X-linked (or sex-linked) recessive inheritance occurs when a mother carries the muscular dystrophy gene on 1 of her 2 X chromosomes and passes that gene to her son (males always inherit an X chromosome from their mother and a Y chromosome from their father; daughters inherit an X chromosome from each parent).
+Sons of carrier mothers have a 50% chance of inheriting muscular dystrophy.
+Daughters also have a 50% chance of inheriting the defective gene, but they also inherit a healthy X chromosome from the father and usually do not have muscular dystrophy.
 Fathers with the defective gene cannot pass an X-linked disorder to their sons, but daughters may be carriers and may pass the gene on to their children.
-Girls who are carriers may exhibit milder symptoms of MD.
+Girls who are carriers may exhibit milder symptoms of muscular dystrophy.

 Signs and Symptoms